jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 .. include:: ../links.rst

 ###########################
-how to create a calculator
+how to make a calculator
 ###########################

 .. raw:: html